 Q: Can I choose my own doctor?

 A: Whether you can choose your own doctor depends on your state’s law.
 Most states allow emergency treatment without concern for consultation with the employer or insurer.
 Beyond an emergency, the choice of treating physician may belong to the employee, the employer, the workers’ compensation insurance carrier or the state.
 Sometimes the employee can choose from a list of providers compiled by the employer, insurer or state agency.
 Your state law may also control how to change providers or other situations, such as obtaining a second opinion.

 Q: What if my claim for workers’ compensation is denied?

 A: Each state has a procedure for appeal of a denied claim.
 Normally the first review is by the state workers’ compensation agency, where there may be more than one level of claim re-evaluation and a hearing is usually held.
 Typically if the agency ultimately affirms the claim denial, the employee can appeal to the state court system, where there may also be more than one level of appeal.
-Representation by an attorney is helpful at any stage of appeal, particularly at any hearing and in court.
+Representation by a workers’ compensation attorney in Ventura or Los Angeles is helpful at any stage of appeal, particularly at any hearing and in court.